shiltemann/CTF-writeups-public/HackyEaster_2023/writeup.md

 This sounds like we have to convert atomic numbers to their corresponding sybols to get the flag

-We find a python package to help us and use it to decode the flag
+We find a python package to help us, [PyAstronomy](https://pyastronomy.readthedocs.io/en/latest/pyaslDoc/aslDoc/atomicNo.html, )and use it to decode the flag

 ```python3
 from PyAstronomy import pyasl